One of the Most Overlooked Aspects of a Divorce

 While the focus of each couple may include children, homes, assets, and many other important aspects of family life, the most commonly overlooked document is the Will.

-Sara Plant, Head of Divorce and Family Law commented “Until a divorce is finalised and the Decree Absolute has been issued, existing legal documentation such as a Will remains binding.
+Catrin Stephens, partner and divorce specialist commented “Until a divorce is finalised and the Decree Absolute has been issued, existing legal documentation such as a Will remains binding.
 Unfortunately, this can result in assets and inheritance being distributed to the party you are trying to obtain a divorce from in the event of a sudden death”.

 There have been many examples where this has proven true, and failure to review your Will or to not have a Will in place can have a serious impact on the inheritance and asset distribution when someone passes on.

 Consider the following scenario that has proven true on a number of occasions.

 A married couple decides to separate and eventually, both parties settle down with new partners.
 Neither person wants to remarry so do not finalise a divorce however after a number of years, the husband dies.

 His new partner, with whom he has a child, expects the inheritance to be distributed to her however as he had not written a new Will, his assets will not go to his new partner and their child.

 Another common scenario is when high-value marital assets involved are in the divorce that leads to a long, bitter legal battle.